Houston Automatic Spooling Priority

-The Houston Automatic Spooling Priority Program, commonly known as HASP, is an extension of the IBM OS/360 operating system and its successors providing extended support for "job management, data management, task management, and remote job entry."
+The Houston Automatic Spooling Priority Program, commonly known as HASP, is an extension of the OS/360 and OS/VS2 (SVS) operating systems, providing extended support for "job management, data management, task management, and remote job entry."
+It was the basis for JES2 in MVS.

 History

 OS/360 included spooling routines, called reader/interpreters and output writers.
 Each reader/interpreter was "responsible for reading one input job stream" – that is one input device.
 Likewise each output writer was responsible for controlling one printer or punch.
 Spooled data were stored in OS temporary datasets controlled by standard OS services.
 Each reader/interpreter or output writer was a separate operating system task in its own partition or region.
 A system with a large number of readers, printers, and punches might have a large number of spooling tasks.